jenryhennifer/googleBooks/README.md

 ## Description

 The purpose of this small project was to test my full stack skills!
 This project was started from scratch to create an application that uses the [Google Books](https://developers.google.com/books) API to obtain data on books.
+This project began creating a react app and installing dependencies.
+Components were created and imported into files to produce pages and then imported into the App.js to render each screen using React's switch routers.

 ## License